iconify/website/docs/iconify-icon/solid.md

 };
 ```

-See [Iconify Icon web component](./index.md) for list of all attributes, functions and usage examples. `[npm]@iconify-icon/solid` is only a wrapper for `[npm]iconify-icon`, not a different component, it supports all the same properties and functions.
+See [Iconify Icon web component](./index.md) for the list of all attributes, all functions and usage examples. `[npm]@iconify-icon/solid` is only a wrapper for `[npm]iconify-icon`, not a different component, it supports all the same properties and functions.